pluto/ronkathon/README.md

 We welcome contributions to our open-source projects.
 If you want to contribute or follow along with contributor discussions, join our [main Telegram channel](https://t.me/pluto_xyz/1) to chat about Pluto's development.

-Our contributor guidelines can be found in [CONTRIBUTING.md](./CONTRIBUTING.md).
+Our contributor guidelines can be found at [CONTRIBUTING.md](https://github.com/pluto/.github/blob/main/profile/CONTRIBUTING.md).
 A good starting point is issues labelled 'bounty' in our repositories.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.